Finance Guide: Working CapitalPublished on 22nd September 2015 2015-09-22T08:21:57+00:00 - Last update on 31st March

 Working capital is essential to any functioning business.
 It is calculated as the amount of a company’s assets minus the amount of a company’s liabilities.
-Without working capital finance, it’s impossible for a business to grow and prosper.
+Without Working Capital Finance, it’s impossible for a business to grow and prosper.
 There are many ways to increase working capital, and we look at some below.

 - Invoice Finance, a cash advance based on a business’ unpaid invoices.
 A business will, in effect, sell its unpaid invoices to the finance provider, who will advance a percentage of their value in cash.